madebysimon/OPUS/approach/index.md

 nav_order: 30
 title: Our Approach
 has_children: false
+permalink: approach
 ---
-# choose the Maia Health Experience
+# Choose the Maia Health Experience
 > meet the next generation psychotherapy

 every path is different